thegetty/artistryinbronze/content/essays/8_Mattusch_text_Transmittal.md

  - first_name: Carol C.
    last_name: Mattusch
    affiliation: George Mason University
+abstract: >
-abstract: A number of large-scale bronzes that have been identified by scholars as being Archaic, Classical, or Hellenistic statues of kouroi, mellephebes, a very young Apollo, or Dionysos may need to be reclassified.
+  A number of large-scale bronzes that have been identified by scholars as being Archaic, Classical, or Hellenistic statues of kouroi, mellephebes, a very young Apollo, or Dionysos may need to be reclassified.
 Many of them are now assigned to the Hellenistic or Graeco-Roman period, the explanation being that wealthy Romans continued to enjoy earlier styles of statuary.
 Other evidence suggests a different interpretation.
 At least three of these figures originally recognized simply as statues were found together with fragments that were identified after reconstruction as elaborate supports for trays.
 At least one wall painting depicts such a tray-bearer on a base in a triclinium, and literary testimonia also refer to such figures.
 Two of the figures previously identified as statues were in fact discovered in triclinia.
 So in what sense are they statues?
 One by one, these bronzes are being added to an ever-expanding genre of what might better be described as luxury furniture—tray-bearers and lamp-holders.
 It appears to be a genre which was very popular in wealthy homes of the Greco-Roman world.
 Interestingly enough, no marble examples of this type have as yet been identified, and so far none of the bronzes can be securely dated before the Hellenistic period.

   Why have we been so slow to recognize this class of ancient bronzes?
-Is it because we might have to describe them not as statuary bronzes belonging to the major arts, but rather as interior decor, a minor art, or—perhaps somewhat easier on our own aesthetic perceptions— as luxury art?
+Is it because we might have to describe them not as statuary bronzes belonging to the major arts, but rather as interior decor, a minor art, or—perhaps somewhat easier on our own aesthetic perceptions—as luxury art?
 Will familiar works like the Apollo from Piombino and Apollo the Citharist from Pompeii no longer shape our modern aesthetic?
 Is it possible that even such statues as the Marathon Boy will be moved from future discussions of Classical sculpture into the category of luxury arts?
 A new and expanded view of the luxury arts may well change our comprehension of ancient art.
 sort_order: 12
 ---